(625 ILCS 5/11-412)

 (b) Upon written request, the Department shall

-furnish copies of its written accident reports or any supplemental reports to federal, State, and local
+furnish copies of its written crash reports or any supplemental reports to federal, State, and local

 agencies that are engaged in highway safety research and studies and to any person or entity that has a contractual agreement with the Department or a federal, State, or local agency to complete a highway safety research and study for the Department or the federal, State, or local agency.
 Reports